Shtriga: In popular culture

 In an Albanian tale published by Post Wheeler with the title The Girl who took a Snake for a Husband, the Shtriga appears as "the grandmother of all witches" that lives in the Underworld, a place of a red sun, a green sky and black trees.

 A shtriga was featured in the Supernatural episode, "Something Wicked", wherein it attacked children, causing them to become comatose; it then disguised itself as a doctor so it could continue to feed upon them.
-Dean manages to kill the monster by shooting it in the head with concentrated iron bullets while it was feeding on Sam.
+Dean manages to kill the monster by shooting it in the head with consecrated iron bullets while it was feeding on Sam.
 All the children it attacked return to normal.

 A shtriga was featured in the Lost Girl episode "Follow the Yellow Trick Road."
 Bo's friends search for the creature after figuring out that the shtriga had bitten Bo in its moth form, leaving her comatose and dying as it feeds on her fears.

 The Shtriga appears in the Legends of Tomorrow episode "Wet Hot American Bummer."
 This version attacks the children at a summer camp and poses as a camp counselor.

+Resident Evil 8 features the daughters of Lady Dimitrescu who, much like the Strigas, are vampires that can shapeshift into insects.